martyromero/martyromero.github.io/_posts/2018-04-28-My-mom-is-a-victim-of-the-Mormon-church.md

 I have a lot of Mormon friends that would look at a woman like Denson and say "Oh she's an anti-Mormon."
 But I hope that they can look beyond their own bias and call things for what they are.

-The Mormon church's policies and procedures are set up to protect sexual predators, and when I think of my mom being sexually accosted by a man who was allegedly "called of God" to be a spiritual leader, I feel angry and sick to my stomach.
+The Mormon church's policies and procedures are set up to protect sexual predators, and when I think of my mom being sexually accosted by a man who was allegedly "called of God" to be her spiritual leader, I feel angry and sick to my stomach.

 My mom remains a fervent Mormon believer (despite her recent Catholic practices).
 She is fortunate that her ~~experience~~ assault was not more than advances.